 The difficulty or disability may relate to:

-- Communication and interaction
+- Communication and interaction.

-- Cognition and Learning
+- Cognition and Learning.

-- Behavioural emotional and social development
+- Behavioural emotional and social development.

 - Sensory or physical conditions

-- Social, emotional and mental health

 Special Educational Provision is that which is additional to or different from that which is made generally for most children in school.